Joy-Anna Duggar Forsyth Slammed Over ‘Dirty’ House

 Joy-Anna Duggar Forsyth recently took to Instagram to show off the home she and husband, Austin Forsyth, share.
-Counting On fans will remember that Joy-Anna Duggar Forsyth and her husband purchased the property as a fixer-upper, which they did themselves.
-The pair lived in a nearby camper van until the house was reading to move in.
+Counting On fans will remember that Joy-Anna Duggar Forsyth and her husband purchased the property as a fixer-upper, which they restored themselves.
+The pair lived in a nearby camper van until the house was ready to move in.

-The excited, and heavily pregnant, Duggar daughter showed off her home in a miniature house tour.
-The three-bedroom house is definitely modest by Duggar standards, but with only three people living there as of now, it’s not too bad.
+The excited and heavily pregnant Duggar daughter showed off her home in a miniature house tour.
+The three-bedroom house is definitely modest by Duggar standards, but with only three people living there, as of now, it’s not too bad.

 However, fans of Joy-Anna Duggar Forsyth slammed the excited expectant mother, saying the house was “disgusting” and “nowhere near ready for a baby.”